Getting a Mortgage on Tier 2, Spouse and Other Types of Visas

 Can you get a mortgage in the UK with a visa?

-Yes, but as a foreign national it isn’t as straightforward as if you were a UK resident.
-The requirements can differ depending on the type of visa you have, and lenders will consider additional factors such as how long you’ve been in the UK and the length of time left on your visa.
+Yes, but as a foreign national, it isn’t as straightforward as if you were a UK resident.
+The requirements can differ depending on your visa type, and lenders will consider additional factors such as how long you’ve been in the UK and the length of time left on your visa.

 What if you don’t have indefinite leave to remain?